nadiannis/tokoplay-api/README.md

 ### Database Explanation

-- There are 3 collections: products, videos, & comments.
+- There are 3 collections: `products`, `videos`, & `comments`.
 - A video can have many products, and a product can be in many videos.
-It is many-to-many relationship.
+It is **many-to-many relationship**.
 In MongoDB, we can use array as a value of the field.
 Instead of adding a collection to store the id of video & product, I put array of product id in each video document since the products will also need to be retrieved when a video is retrieved.
 - A video has many comments.
 But a comment belongs to just one video.
-It is one-to-many relationship.
+It is **one-to-many relationship**.
 There is a video id in each comment document to identify which comment belongs to which video.

 ## API Structure